 With thousands of pictures #yourniversity gives insight into the everyday life as a student at AU; the parties, procrastination, exams and all the other ways you’ll spend your time at university.

-Your career opportunities as graduate of the BA programme depend on what supplementary subjects you take as well as what Master’s degree programme you choose later on.
+Your career opportunities as graduate of the BSc programme depend on what supplementary subjects you take as well as what Master’s degree programme you choose later on.

-The broad, interdisciplinary nature of the programme along with its focus on concrete data collection and analysis skills means that graduates of the programme are interesting to prospective employers from a variety of sectors, including IT, product design, neuroscience research and management.
+The broad, interdisciplinary nature of the programme along with its focus on concrete data collection and analysis skills means that graduates of the programme are interesting to prospective employers from a variety of sectors, including IT, product design and neuroscience research.

-As a graduate of the Bachelor’s degree programme in cognitive science, you understand how the brain works, which gives you a unique understanding of how human beings interpret and relate to objects in their world, how they are affected by social situations and how they make decisions.
-This can prepare you for a career in design or the analysis of consumer behaviour and markets.
+As a graduate of the Bachelor’s degree programme in Cognitive Science, you understand how the brain works, which gives you a unique understanding of how human beings interpret and relate to objects in their world, how they are affected by social situations and how they make decisions.
+This prepares you for a career in design or the analysis of consumer behaviour and markets.
 As a cognitive scientist, you also understand how data systems work, and you acquire concrete skills in computer programming which qualify you to work with information technology.
-On the cognitive science programme, you also learn to design experiments and process large data sets.
-This gives you skills in advanced data analysis and modelling, which can prepare you for jobs in research consulting, communication and evaluation.
+On the Cognitive Science programme, you also learn to design experiments and process large data sets.
+This gives you skills in advanced data analysis and modelling.

-On the last year of the Bachelor’s degree programme, you must choose a subsidiary subject.
+In the last year of the Bachelor’s degree programme, you must choose a supplementary subject.
 You have the opportunity to choose a wide variety of subject, such as:

-After completing the Bachelor’s degree in cognitive science, you are qualified for admission to many different Master’s degree programmes.
-However, you should be aware that admission to some programmes requires specific subsidiary subjects.
+After completing the Bachelor’s degree in Cognitive Science, you are qualified for admission to many different Master’s degree programmes.
+However, you should be aware that admission to some programmes requires specific supplementary subjects.
 Here are some of the options: